mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 which allows specifying initial key/value pairs.
 For example,
 `scoreMap := map[string]int{"Mark": 90, "Tami": 92}`.
-or using the type alias above,
+or using the named type above,
 `scoreMap := PlayerScoreMap{"Mark": 90, "Tami": 92}`.

 Another way to create a map is to use the builtin `make` function.